dimafeng/dimafeng.github.io/about.md

 # About

 My name is Dmitry.
-I'm a professional software engineer with more than **7 years** of production experience.
+I'm a Software Engineer and Software Manager with **9 years** of production experience in building scalable enterprise/cloud systems.
 I hold a master's degree in **CS** and I do programming 24/7.

 ## Skills